Bricktech2000/Notes/notes/syntax.md

 horizontal rule

-box titles generated with <https://lingojam.com/BoldTextGenerator>

 ## Notes

 `\R`, `\N` and `\Z` must not be used, as they are not widely supported. use `\mathbb R`, `\mathbb N` and `\mathbb Z` respectively.

 `\\` must be replaced by `\\\` for them to work properly, as outlined in the following webpage: <https://github.com/mathjax/MathJax/issues/1301>

+box titles have been generated with <https://lingojam.com/BoldTextGenerator>

 <!--
 find: \\R\b